SimonVuong/TwitterSearch/README.md

 coding style: i do my best to be consistent. but at the end of the day, i write the sttyle i choose to be most readable. again im flexible in a team

+known errors: dupes. rarely, twitter will send dupe tweets which causes the react list to spit warnings. can be fixed by redis on backend but we are focusing on front end for this assignment and rate limiting. avoid queries that stream too fast such as "love" or "life"